tsteur/git-commit-notifier/README.md

 By default all commits are tracked through the whole repository so after a merge you should not receive messages about those commits already posted in other branches.

 This behaviour can be changed using unique\_commits\_per\_branch option.
-When it''s true, you should receive new message about commit when it''s merged in other branch.
+When it's true, you should receive new message about commit when it's merged in other branch.

 Yet another option, skip\_commits\_older\_than (in days), should be used to not inform about old commits in processes of forking, branching etc.